 - Sing!
 Your perception of the quality of your voice is not important: your child will engage with your voice, and it might make you feel good too!

-Click on the link below for an update from the Lead, Lucy Reynolds:
+Click on the link below for an update on all the Pre-Formal work we are doing:

-Please click on the link below to see some great ideas for Art you can do at home this Autumn from our Art teacher, Hayley Strivens:
+Please click on the link below to see some great ideas for Art you can do at home from our Art teacher, Hayley Strivens:

 For a more in-depth look at the intent of the Pre-Formal Curriculum, how we implement it and it’s impact for our pupils please click on the link below:

 Please also look at the progression of topic-based learning from Early Years through to Key Stage 3:

 From Key Stage 4 and in Sixth Form all Pre-Formal pupils take part in appropriate examination and accreditation work.